Legislative Development

 The House Democracy Partnership (HDP) is a bipartisan commission of the U.S. House of Representatives that engages parliamentary peers from across the globe to enhance the development of effective, independent legislative institutions.
 Through congressionally-directed funding to the U.S. Agency for International Development (USAID), NDI and the International Republic Institute (IRI) jointly implement HDP in collaboration with their partners in the U.S. Congress.

-NDI and IRI organize periodic peer-to-peer engagements that bring together U.S. members of Congress and staff with their global parliamentary peers in more than 22 countries.
+NDI and IRI organize periodic peer-to-peer engagements that bring together U.S. members of Congress and staff with their global parliamentary peers.
 Exchanges, held either in-person or virtually, center on a broad range of legislative development topics, including budgeting, oversight, ethics, constituent relations, committee functions, and library and research services.
 Exchanges provide legislators and staff with the opportunity to observe the U.S. legislative system, and access technical expertise from around the world on shared challenges.
-NDI and IRI also work with a global network of parliamentary organizations and experts to develop knowledge resources for use by legislators, including on: new member orientations, lessons from COVID-19 parliamentary adaptations, economic recovery tools in a crisis, conducting effective oversight, combatting disinformation, and advancing cybersecurity.
+NDI and IRI also work with a global network of parliamentary organizations and experts to develop knowledge resources for use by legislators, including on: new member orientations, lessons from COVID-19 parliamentary adaptations, economic recovery tools in a crisis, conducting effective oversight, supporting information integrity, and advancing cybersecurity.

-Current HDP partners include the parliaments of Afghanistan, Armenia, Burma/Myanmar, Colombia, Georgia, Guatemala, Haiti, Indonesia, Iraq, Kenya, Kosovo, Kyrgyzstan, Lebanon, Liberia, North Macedonia, Nepal, Mongolia, Pakistan, Sri Lanka, The Gambia, Timor-Leste, Tunisia, and Ukraine.
-NDI also engages with the parliaments of Nepal and The Gambia.
+Current HDP partners include the parliaments of Armenia, Colombia, Georgia, Guatemala, Indonesia, Iraq, Kenya, Kosovo, Kyrgyzstan, Liberia, Moldova, North Macedonia, Mongolia, Peru, Sri Lanka, Timor-Leste, and Ukraine.

 Institute for Representative Government: